-As of April 2006, Oregon's prison population was 13,243 inmates including:

-- 11,698 men, 917 women - approximately 19 percent of the men and 54 percent of the women, for a total of 23 percent of the prison population, were classified as mentally ill - 11 percent of incarcerated men were diagnosed with severe mental illness while 24 percent of the women were diagnosed with severe mental illness
+As of March 2008, Oregon's prison population was 13,621 inmates including 12,555 men and 1,066 women.
+Approximately 28 percent of the prison population needs mental health treatment (25.5 percent of the men and 63 percent of the women).
+Eleven and one-half percent of incarcerated men were diagnosed with severe mental illness while 37 percent of the women were diagnosed with severe mental illness.

-Marion County conducted a study of its jail population for 2003-04 and found that approximately 40 percent of all inmates lodged have a diagnosable mental illness.
+Marion County conducted a study of its jail population for 2003-2004 and found that approximately 40 percent of all inmates lodged have a diagnosable mental illness.